jrihon/thesis/chapters/00_chapter/00_section_03.typ

 , "Potential Operator" accent(V, "^")
 )
 $<eq-electron-schrodinger>
-If we consider the nuclei at a standstill, this means their kinetic energy goes to zero as they portray no velocity.
+If we consider the nuclei at a standstill, this means their kinetic energy goes to zero as they hold no velocity.
 Since they do not move, we do not need to account for a change in positions of the nuclei with respect to their repulsion.
 In other words, we can safely assume that the nucleic repulsion term will not vary, therefore becoming a constant value.
-What we end up with is an analytical equation where we consider (i) the kinetic energy of the individual electrons (ii) the attraction of the electrons to the stationary nuclei (iii) the repulsion of the electrons with one another and lastly (iv) the repulsion of stationary nuclei - a constant value (@eq-electron-schrodinger).
+What we end up with is an expression where we consider (i) the kinetic energy of the individual electrons (ii) the attraction of the electrons to the stationary nuclei (iii) the repulsion of the electrons by each other and lastly (iv) the repulsion of stationary nuclei - a constant value (@eq-electron-schrodinger).

 //
 //
 ===== Many-body problem for electrons
-Continuing this subsection, we need to highlight the fact that for a system with more than two electrons it is impossible to analytically solve the @eq-electron-schrodinger, even with the Born-Oppenheimer approximation.
+Continuing this subsection, we need to highlight the fact that for a system with more than two electrons it is impossible to analytically solve @eq-electron-schrodinger, even with the Born-Oppenheimer approximation.
 The main reason lies in the _electronic repulsion term_.

 Consider a set of electrons $S(e_1, e_2, e_3, e_4, ... e_N)$.
 While they move about freely, they experience repulsion from other electrons.
 This means that the momentum and position of $e_1$ depends on the movement and positions of ($e_2, e_3, e_4, ... e_N$), same goes for $e_2$ depending on ($e_1, e_3, e_4, ... e_N$) and so on.
 The problem becomes too convoluted, as there arise too many factors and variables to account for, for which we know no analytical solution to.
-This particular problem is generalisable to _classical mechanics_, where it even occupied the likes of Sir Newton with respect to the movement of celestial bodies.
+This particular problem is generalisable to _classical mechanics_, where it even occupied the likes of Sir Isaac Newton with respect to the movement of celestial bodies.

 Handling the electrons in this way would make it impossible to derive a good estimate of the electronic repulsion term.
 Luckily, we can further simplify the equation so that we may nonetheless derive a value close to the true $E$ that accompagnies the state of its eigenfunction $Psi$.